anotherhadi/nixy/README.md

 ```

 - Every things that you *must* change got a "CHANGEME" comment.
 You can search for it with ripgrep: `rg "CHANGEME"`
+- Every things that you *must* remove got a "REMOVE" comment.
+You can search for it with ripgrep: `rg "REMOVE"` (Secrets, own stuff..)
 - Change the `nixos/configuration.nix` file to match your system
 - Copy your `hardware-configuration.nix` file to the `nixos` folder